Nima-Fr/TryHackMe/All_in_One/README.md

 ## hackathones

-In this directory, there was a string and a possible key for it in the source code and the header is hinting us towards Vigenere encryption.
+In this directory, there was a string and a possible key for it in the source code and the header is hinting us towards Vigenere encryption:

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/walkThroughs/thm/All_in_One]
 └─$ curl http://10.10.142.56/hackathons
 <html>
 <body>

 <h1>Damn how much I hate the smell of <i>Vinegar </i> :/ !!!  </h1>